 Update: It was pointed out in private conversation that the NOTE states that “The number of octets represented by the VHT-SIG-B Length field will not exceed the PSDU_LENGTH (…)”.
 It could be misread as saying that VHT-SIG-B Length and PSDU_LENGTH don’t differ by more than three bytes.
 That statement would be incorrect.
 However, the strict reading of the NOTE is correct.
 The question remains whether the NOTE really adds something of value …

 Proposed resolution

 Revise.
 Change text on Page 2511, Line 56 as follows:

-NOTE—The number of octets represented by the VHT-SIG-B Length field will not exceed the PSDU_LENGTH determined

-by Equation (22-113), Equation (22-114), and Equation (22-115) by more than 3 octets.

 CID 5934